 The museum contains a large local photographic collection, featured in the Arcadia Images of America series book on Holly, which is available for purchase.
 Also, there is an extensive genealogy library for northwest Oakland County.
 The carriage house which, at one time, held two horses is still in the backyard.

-Society meetings are held the third Wednesday of each month, except January/February and July/August at 7:00pm.
+Society meetings are held the third Monday of each month, except January/February and July at 7:00pm.
 The museum is also open during the summer, and during the Christmas season Saturdays from 1 to 4pm.
 Special viewing for groups or individuals is available on request.
 Donations are welcome.

 The Museum will be open both Saturday and Sunday during the Holly Dickens Festival (Thanksgiving weekend and the first two weekends in December).